 degree but enough of a wild card to know when to make the kind of bold moves that can define a

 company.
 Because in an industry like this, it seems that only the bold make it out alive.

+Set your word processor up for double spacing rather than hard returns.
+The grammar checker will be more accurate.

+Very interesting company.
+I look forward to hearing more about your recommendations.

-, 11
+Removed, 11

 8. Works Cited: